* subscribe to receive updates, occasional thoughts, and maybe some poems.

 Biography of a Yogi: Paramahansa Yogananda and the Origins of Modern Yoga

 Anya Foxen is a historian and comparativist scholar of religion.
-She is currently an Associate Professor of Religious Studies at California Polytechnic State University, San Luis Obispo, as well as a Visiting Scholar at the Center for the Study of World Religions at Harvard University.
+She is currently an Associate Professor of Religious Studies at California Polytechnic State University, San Luis Obispo, as well as a Research Associate at the Center for the Study of World Religions at Harvard University.

 Dr. Foxen holds a Ph.D. from the University of California, Santa Barbara.
-Her scholarly research focuses on the intersection of South Asian yogic and tantric traditions with Western esotericism and metaphysical spiritualities.
-Her special areas of interest include gender and embodiment, as well as the interplay of religion and science.
+Her work, to date, has focused on the intersection of South Asian yogic and tantric traditions with Western esotericism and Euro-American metaphysical spiritualities.
+Her current research examines embodied practices, focusing on theories of the subtle body, aesthetics, and altered states.
 You can check out Google Scholar for a full list of her academic publications.

 Foxen was born in the former Soviet Union, grew up in the New York area, but now considers Santa Barbara her home.
-She lives there with her partner, two small fluffy dogs, and an extensive collection of local wine.
-Her ever-abiding “Plan B” is to pursue a career as the reincarnation of Helena Petrovna Blavatsky.
+She lives there with her partner, a badly behaved Cavapoo, and many bottles of local wine.